Managing the risks from handling cytotoxic medicines

 - there is no spill management system

-- personal protective equipment (PPE) such as gloves and skin covering are not worn during activities that could involve skin contact
+- personal protective equipment (PPE) such as gloves and skin covering is not worn during activities that could involve skin contact

 - the workforce has not received appropriate training